Health Savings Accounts

 Participants age 55 and older are allowed an additional $1,000.00 per year as a catch up contribution.

 - See IRS Publication 502 for list of allowable expenditures

 - Pay for allowable health expenditures using your HSA checks or debit card

 - Keep your receipts for the end of year tax benefit

-The account includes 5 free debits per month, then just $0.25 per additional debit.
-The deposits made to this account are reported to the IRS as a current tax year contribution unless otherwise requested at the time of the deposit.
-Each debit, check or withdrawal is reported to the IRS as a distribution for the current year.
+Deposits made to this account are reported to the IRS as current tax year contributions unless otherwise requested at the time of deposit.
+Each debit (check or withdrawal ) is reported to the IRS as a distribution for the current tax year.
 Debits should be for legitimate medical expenses and you must maintain documentation for those expenses.

 Five free debits per month, then $.25 per additional debit.

 - How to Avoid the Monthly Maintenance Fee:

 - Keep either a minimum balance of $750 or an average daily balance of $1,000 to waive the fee.